- Opening Day Guides from Enrollment Services

 The "Drop/No Show/Reinstate/Census Roster” link will disappear from your faculty dashboard 7 days after census.
 After that, drops will need to be processed through Enrollment Services.

-Students who have been officially dropped by their instructor (using the portal) will not have to do anything further to drop the course (in person or on Moodle).
-Please allow 24 hours from instructor drop on portal to sync with drop in Moodle.
+Students who have been officially dropped by their instructor (using the portal) will not have to do anything further to drop the course (in person or on Canvas).
+Please allow 24 hours from instructor drop on portal to sync with drop in Canvas.

 Positive Attendance Classes Are Any Of The Following: